Air France Flight 447: 2011 search and recovery

 Cable ship was assigned to assist in the recovery of materials from the ocean floor.

-Within a week of resuming of the search operation, on 3 April 2011, a team led by the Woods Hole Oceanographic Institution operating full ocean depth autonomous underwater vehicles (AUVs) owned by the Waitt Institute discovered, by means of sidescan sonar, a large portion of the debris field from flight AF447.
+Within a week of resuming the search operation, on 3 April 2011, a team led by the Woods Hole Oceanographic Institution operating full ocean depth autonomous underwater vehicles (AUVs) owned by the Waitt Institute discovered, by means of sidescan sonar, a large portion of the debris field from flight AF447.
 Further debris and bodies, still trapped in the partly intact remains of the aircraft's fuselage, were at a depth of 3980 m.
 The debris was found lying in a relatively flat and silty area of the ocean floor (as opposed to the extremely mountainous topography originally believed to be AF447's final resting place).
 Other items found were engines, wing parts and the landing gear.

 The debris field was described as "quite compact", measuring 200 by 600 m and a short distance north of where pieces of wreckage had been recovered previously, suggesting the aircraft hit the water largely intact.
 The French Ecology and Transportation Minister Nathalie Kosciusko-Morizet stated the bodies and wreckage would be brought to the surface and taken to France for examination and identification.
 The French government chartered the Île de Sein to recover the flight recorders from the wreckage.
 An American Remora 6000 remotely operated vehicle (ROV) (Note: The Remora 6000 remotely operated vehicle was designed and constructed by Phoenix International Holdings, Inc. of Largo, Maryland, United States.) and operations crew from Phoenix International experienced in the recovery of aircraft for the United States Navy were on board the Île de Sein.

 Île de Sein arrived at the crash site on 26 April, and during its first dive, the Remora 6000 found the flight data recorder chassis, although without the crash-survivable memory unit.
 On 1 May the memory unit was found and lifted on board the Île de Sein by the ROV.
 The aircraft's cockpit voice recorder was found on 2 May 2011, and was raised and brought on board the Île de Sein the following day.

 On 7 May, the flight recorders, under judicial seal, were taken aboard the French Navy patrol boat La Capricieuse for transfer to the port of Cayenne.
 From there they were transported by air to the BEA's office in Le Bourget near Paris for data download and analysis.
 One engine and the avionics bay, containing onboard computers, had also been raised.

 By 15 May, all the data from both the flight data recorder and the cockpit voice recorder had been downloaded.
 The data was analysed over the following weeks, and the findings published in the third interim report at the end of July.
 The entire download was filmed and recorded.

 Between 5 May and 3 June 2011, 104 bodies were recovered from the wreckage, bringing the total number of bodies found to 154.
 Fifty bodies had been previously recovered from the sea.
 The search ended with the remaining 74 bodies still not recovered.